Angular Integration Guide

 • See the IssueCaptureAPI surface in the docs for the full method list

-• Build with `ng build --configuration=production` (the default for `ng build` in recent CLI versions)
+• Build with `ng build --configuration=production` (the default in recent CLI versions, but double-check your npm scripts)

 Widget loads twice when navigating with Angular Router